Guides

 Challenges of IP Address Validation in PHP

-- Attackers exploit alternate notations like octal or hexadecimal.
-These can bypass weak regex patterns or `ip2long` checks without a round-trip comparison, which subverts IP-based access controls.
+• Attackers exploit alternate notations like octal or hexadecimal.
+These can bypass weak `preg_match` patterns or incorrect `filter_var` flags.
+The IP resolves differently at the socket layer, which subverts security logic like allow or deny lists.

 Validate IP Addresses with Abstract API